All Episodes

 It was outrageous how one-sided our media had become.

-You know, uh here's the environment we work under, and I'm not sure if you've ever heard me say this, if uh if I'm repeating myself, so be it that's part of the job.
+You know, here's the environment we work under, and I'm not sure if you've ever heard me say this.

 But all of us in talk radio know this to be the environment we work in, and that is that every hour of every day, every talk show host, myself included, every hour of every day of the Fox News channel, you have people paid.

-You need an existence beyond This, but they get paid to monitor every word we say in the hope that they can catch a word, a phrase, a sentence that that they can then mobilize and create some type of boycott movement, really, which is all an attempt of liberal fascism to destroy us and shut us down and silence our voices.
+But they get paid to monitor every word we say in the hope that they can catch a word, a phrase, a sentence that they can then mobilize and create some type of boycott movement, really, which is all an attempt of liberal fascism to destroy us and shut us down and silence our voices.

-I think there's an attempt now, an orchestrated funded effort to destroy the Fox News channel.
+I think there's an attempt now, an orchestrated, funded effort to destroy the Fox News channel.

 And I don't think I'm paranoid.